eclipse-tractusx/bpdm/docs/developer/logging-guide.md

 *Accepted, not oversights.
 Each is a candidate for a later contribution.*

-- **Inline lines can lie on rollback.** Relation and metadata INFO lines are written inside the transaction, so a rollback leaves a line claiming a change that did not happen.
-There is always an ERROR alongside it.
-Business partner lines come from `ChangelogCreateService`, which logs on commit and is therefore exact.
-Making the rest exact needs a transaction-scoped commit hook; it was deliberately deferred.
+- **Inline lines can lie on rollback.** Persisted-change lines are written inside the transaction, so a rollback leaves a line claiming a change that did not happen; there is always an ERROR alongside it.
+Making them exact needs a transaction-scoped commit hook; it was deliberately deferred.
-- **Aspects are not reported for business partner writes.** `ChangelogRecord` carries no aspect, so those lines name the subject and change type only.
+- **Aspects are not reported for business partner writes.** The write services hold the `FieldUpdate` masks but report subject and change type only, so the aspect rule in [2.1](#21-info) is unmet there.
+- **A request id stops at the service boundary.** `RequestLoggingFilter` ignores any inbound header and the BPDM clients send none, so one golden record flow appears under a different id in each service.
+- **Derived sharing member counts are DEBUG.** `SharingMemberConfidenceService` recalculates one address and its legal entity per call, so an INFO line there would be one per entry; the scheduled sync reports the records it changed instead.
 - **Not every write reports a count.** `GoldenRecordConsistencyService` and the Pool trigger batch plumbing return no number of changes, so their runs stay silent at DEBUG rather than reporting an outcome.
 - **The Orchestrator's v6 task lines are duplicated.** `GoldenRecordTaskLegacyServiceMapper` re-implements task creation and step success instead of delegating to the state machine, so those two lines exist twice.
-They stay in step only by review until that duplication is removed.
-- **A batch line names at most twenty subjects.** `joinIdentifiersForLog` counts the remainder rather than listing it, so a large upload names a sample of its external IDs, not all of them.
-Pool and Gate report every changelog entry at DEBUG; the Orchestrator's task lines have no per-task counterpart.
+- **A batch line names at most twenty subjects.** `joinIdentifiersForLog` counts the remainder rather than listing it, so a large batch names a sample of its identifiers; only subjects with a changelog recover the rest at DEBUG.

 ---